 - The size of your child’s hand can be a determining factor.
-Your child should be able to span their hand across five white notes.
+As a rule, your child should be able to span their hand across five white notes.

 - A genuine interest in music and to play piano is important.
 If you want your child to learn but they aren’t really interested, you may have issues as time goes on.
-Learning the piano properly is a bit of a marathon and enthusiasm and commitment are needed to last the distance.
+In short, learning the piano properly is a bit of a marathon and enthusiasm and commitment are needed to last the distance.

 The attention span of children (and adults) is an issue if they are not interested in what they doing/learning.
 Ask any teacher!

 Kids are also desensitised through television and computer games and expect to be entertained without having to ‘work’.
 There are studies that suggest the attention span of a child is their age plus ‘1’ in minutes.
 Therefore, a four year old will have a 5-minute attention span before they start looking for something else to do.